If you can’t figure out how to pair your work and formal pieces, read on to discover how to match your tie to your suit or shirt.

 Complementary colors are those that are opposite each other on the wheel, while analogous (also known as adjacent colors) are those that are next to each other.
 See details below :-

-For example, blue’s direct contrasting color is orange, red’s complementary color is green and yellow’s complementary color is purple. [refer to the Detailed Color Wheel above]
+For example, Blue is direct contrasting color is orange, red’s complementary color is green and yellow’s complementary color is purple.
+[Refer to the Detailed Color Wheel above]

 See outfit style idea below: An orange tie with a blue shirt and a navy suit.